This page covers:

 - Debug programs (for take process dump functionality to work)

-- user should be able to run
+- user should be able to run the

 See Known Issues for related Windows Service Limitations.